We Do Legal

 Lazarus Legal circular law firm icon

-What are common red flags in small business acquisitions under $500,000?
+What are common red flags a buying a business lawyer identifies in small business acquisitions?

 Small business acquisitions under $500,000 frequently present owner-dependency issues that destroy value post-closing.
 Common red flags include businesses selling at multiples below 3x EBITDA, which typically signals heavy owner involvement required to maintain profits.
 Customer concentration where a single client represents more than 25% of revenue creates significant risk.
 Financial statements showing “normalised” earnings that add back the owner’s entire compensation assume you can replace their work with low-cost employees, which rarely proves accurate in practice.
 Other warning signs include declining revenues, upcoming lease renewals with uncertain terms, and employees lacking authority to make operational decisions.
 Our acquisition review identifies these issues through operational investigation rather than accepting seller representations.
 The Australian Competition and Consumer Commission provides resources on business-to-business fairness and contractual standards through their Small Business Resources.